 Bernard is writing from vast experience.
 He has a B. S. in Atmospheric Science, University of Washington, was a Weather Officer in the United States Air Force Reserve 1963-1996 (two tours in Vietnam 1965-1966), Meritorious Service Medal 1993, flew with Hurricane Hunters 1995, received the Legion of Merit 1996, and worked as a meteorologist and defense contractor 1968-1996.
 Bernard’s other published works include: Weather Watch (1979, Walker and Company), The Greenhouse Effect (1980, Ballinger Publishing Company/Harper Colophon Books), The Travelers Almanac–North America (1987, The Riverdale Company), The Travelers Almanac II–Europe (1991, The Riverdale Company) and Global Warming Unchecked (1993, Indiana University Press).
-He has written four thrillers for BelleBooks: EYEWALL, PLAGUE, SUPERCELL and BLIZZARD, and has another in the works, CASCADIA.
+He has written four thrillers for BelleBooks: EYEWALL, PLAGUE, SUPERCELL, BLIZZARD, and CASCADIA.

 He has also won numerous awards for both nonfiction and fiction from the Southeastern Writers Association (SWA) and the Atlanta Writers Club (AWC).

 In 2005, a short story, “Oregon Grinder,” was granted an honorable mention in the Lorian Hemingway Competition.

 In 2008, the original version of Eyewall was awarded first place in the SWA novel competition.

 At the 2010 Southeastern Writers’ Association Conference, Eyewall took first place in Sci-fi and in Novel .

 Nominated for Georgia Author of the Year 2012 – Fiction Novel